lfloris/openshift-dev-training/Labs/Lab13-CICD-Jenkins/ex-1.md

 In the 'Create Project' dialogue box that appears, use the naming format `lab13-jenkins`.
 Completing the Display Name and Description fields are recommended, but optional.

 ![](img/create-project-dialog-ex-1.png)

+In the similar way create additional project named `lab13-jenkins-prod` which will represent production release of the application.

 ## Deploy Mongo DB
 The application is using Mongo DB to store guests data.
 We need to deploy it to our cluster first.